IRRV Receives 'Good' Ofsted Rating!

 - Training outside the apprentice’s paid working hours

 How Should Off-The-Job Training Be Delivered?

-- Up to the employer and provider to decide an appropriate delivery model.
-May include regular day release, block release and special training days/workshops.
+- It is up to the employer and training provider to decide an appropriate delivery model.
+This may include regular day release, block release and special training days/workshops.

 - Off-the-job training cannot be delivered solely by distance learning.